mcdimus/demo-spring-api-versioning-and-swagger/README_2.md

 #### Possible problem with BuildInfo
 With the given configuration, `META-INF/build-info.properties` (which is required to `BuildProperties` bean to be created) will be generated only when application is built with Gradle.
-If you would like to run application from IDE, then you might see the similar error:
+If you would like to run application from an IDE, then you might see the similar error:
 ```
 ***************************
 APPLICATION FAILED TO START